DigitalForgeLLC/ticket-smith-resources/bug_ticket_template.md

 # Bug Ticket Template

-## Template Structure

-**ENVIRONMENT:**
-[Specific environment where the issue occurs: Production, Staging, Development] [Browser and version if relevant]
-[ERP system and version (SalesPad, Business Central)] [Any relevant system specifications or configurations]

-**ISSUE:**
-[Clear, concise description of the problem]
-[What is broken, not working as expected, or causing user frustration] [Impact on user workflow or business operations] [Error messages or symptoms observed]

-**IMPACTED AREAS AND USERS:**
-[Specific Profit Max modules affected: Sales, Margin, Customers, Items, MVA, Dashboard] [User types experiencing the issue: Business owners, sales managers, analysts] [Scope of impact: All users, specific customer segments, particular data scenarios] [Business processes or decisions that are blocked or compromised]

-**STEPS TO RECREATE:**
-1. [Specific action or starting point]
-2. [Sequential steps that reliably reproduce the issue]
-3. [Final action that triggers the problematic behavior] [Include specific data examples, filter settings, or user scenarios when relevant]

-**EXPECTED BEHAVIOR:**
-[What should happen instead of the current problematic behavior] [Reference to existing documentation, specifications, or business requirements] [How this aligns with user expectations and Profit Max functionality]

-**WORKAROUNDS:**
-[Alternative methods users can employ to accomplish their goals] [Temporary solutions or manual processes to mitigate impact] [Note if no workaround exists]

-**DISCOVERED BY/DATE:**
-[Source of discovery: Customer report, internal testing, monitoring alert] [Date discovered and reporter name/contact]
-[Customer information if applicable for follow-up]

-**DEV NOTES:**
-[Technical details relevant to engineering investigation] [Suspected root cause or system components involved] [Related tickets, recent changes, or potential dependencies] [Database queries, API endpoints, or code areas to investigate]

-**SUPPORT NOTES:**
-[Customer communication status and next steps] [Priority level and escalation path]
-[Impact on customer satisfaction or business operations] [Follow-up requirements and timeline commitments]

----

 ## Usage Instructions for Claude

 When provided with a brief bug description, expand it using this template by:

+1. **Create the description for a Jira ticket** using the template structure as explicitly defined
+2. **Follow the template's sections and formatting** exactly
+3. **Enhance the grammar and rework the input** into the template format.
+Be conservative with inferring or adding any requirements or details to the output that were not asked for in the input
+4. **Ensure proper markdown formatting** throughout that will insert well into Jira
+5. **Maintain professional tone** while preserving the user's intent
-1. **Acting as a Product Manager** who needs to ensure bugs are properly documented for efficient resolution
+6. **Acting as a Product Manager** who needs to ensure bugs are properly documented for efficient resolution
-2. **Analyzing the issue** to understand user impact, technical scope, and business implications
+7. **Analyzing the issue** to understand user impact, technical scope, and business implications
-3. **Creating comprehensive tickets** that enable engineering teams to investigate and resolve quickly
+8. **Creating comprehensive tickets** that enable engineering teams to investigate and resolve quickly
-4. **Focusing on user impact** while providing technical teams with actionable debugging information
+9. **Focusing on user impact** while providing technical teams with actionable debugging information
-5. **Prioritizing based on business value** and user experience disruption
+10. **Prioritizing based on business value** and user experience disruption

 **Core Principles:**
 - **User Impact First:** Emphasize how the bug affects profit analysis and business decision-making